erilu/R-for-data-science-walkthrough/r4ds_chapters4-6_walkthrough.md

     ## [1]  2  4  6  5  7  9  8 10 12

-6.What trigonometric functions does R provide?
+### 6. What trigonometric functions does R provide?

 Taken from the R documentation: "These functions give the obvious trigonometric functions.
 They respectively compute the cosine, sine, tangent, arc-cosine, arc-sine, arc-tangent, and the two-argument arc-tangent."